aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags-preview.md

 !!! warning
     If `cv_deploy` is targeting Campus devices that are not yet registered with CloudVision `Inventory and Topology` studio - `cv_deploy` will currently register those devices skipping their `Model` and `Interfaces`.
 This will by default not allow `Quick Actions` feature of the `Access Interface Configuration` CloudVision Studio to manage such devices until all `Network Updates` related to these devices are `Accepted` in CloudVision UI.
     This limitation will be addressed in AVD once CloudVision 2025.2.1 is released.
 After this release, automatic registration of new devices by `cv_deploy` in CloudVision `Inventory and Topology` studio will automatically include `Model` and `Interfaces`.

+!!! warning
+    Generation of the `Link-Type: Uplink` and `Link-Type: Downlink` tags for fabric uplink and downlink interfaces may fail when node type settings for different `node_type_keys.key` values are defined at different levels of the group variable hierarchy.
+For example, if the `l2leaf` node type settings are defined at the group level for Leaf devices, Spine nodes will not be able to resolve them, resulting in the inability to correctly label interfaces between Leaf and Spine devices as `Uplink` or `Downlink`.
+    To avoid this issue, define node type settings for all `node_type_keys.key` values at a group level that is common to all relevant hosts, ensuring the settings are accessible to all fabric nodes that require them.

 ## CloudVision Custom Tags